codeforequity-at/botium-connector-lex/README.md

 ## How to start sample

 There is a small demo in [samples/BookTrip dir](./samples/BookTrip) with Botium Bindings.
 This tests the BookTrip template of Amazon Lex.
-So to start it you have to
+To start it you have to

 * Create a bot from the template
   * Go to [console](https://console.aws.amazon.com/lex/home)